What Is Image SEO?

-Alt text is the most important element for image SEO.
+Alt-text is the most critical element for image SEO.

-Search engine crawlers are not so good in understanding what an image is about and although they are getting better year by year on image recognition, they still need the help of the ALT Text.
+Search engine crawlers are not so good at understanding what an image is about.
+And although they are getting better year by year in image recognition, they still need the help of ALT Text.

 Why is ALT Text important?

-Alt text is used to describe the contents of an image to bots and also as a guide for people that are visually impaired and cannot actually see the image.
+Alt-text is used to describe an image’s contents to bots and as a guide for people who are visually impaired and cannot see the image.

-When writing ALT text of your images have the following in mind:
+When writing ALT text for your images, have the following in mind: